 Going through a divorce can be one of the most difficult times in a person’s life.
-Making the decision to dissolve your marriage (file for divorce in Arizona) can be emotionally taxing, especially if there are children involved.
+Making the decision to dissolve your marriage can be emotionally taxing, especially if there are children involved.
 The end of a marriage can also be a confusing situation.
 Your divorce can include asset protection, child custody and support issues, spousal maintenance, domestic violence, or drug use/abuse.
 The attorneys at Gary J. Frank P.C. can make it easier for you and your children to go through the process of divorce in Arizona.
 We represent clients in both contested and uncontested divorce, with children or without children.

 The following is some general information about marriage, and the general steps that need to be taken when filing for a divorce.

 Arizona is a “no-fault” state, meaning that neither party needs to show blame or responsibility for the marriage ending.
 This is referred to as a “Non-Covenant” Marriage.
 It is considered a non-covenant marriage unless the parties specify that they are entering into a “Covenant Marriage.”
 The only question that needs to be answered in a divorce of a Non-Covenant Marriage is whether the marriage is “irretrievably broken” and that there is no chance of the parties reconciling.

 A Covenant Marriage is different in that the parties must have the intent to enter into this type of marriage, which should be declared on their application for a marriage license.
 A Covenant Marriage is also different than a Non-Covenant Marriage because in order for the parties to divorce, someone must be at “fault.”
 This is important because in a Covenant Marriage, a state court cannot grant your divorce without a reason.
 This can include adultery, felony, habitual drug or alcohol use, or if both parties agree to a divorce.